Dvaravati: Qiān Zhī Fú

+Lavo

 Art

 Dvaravati itself was heavily influenced by Indian culture, and played an important role in introducing Buddhism and particularly Buddhist art to the region.
 Stucco motifs on the religious monuments include garudas, makaras, and Nāgas.
 Additionally, groups of musicians have been portrayed with their instruments, prisoners, females with their attendants, soldiers indicative of social life.
 Votive tablets have also been found, also moulds for tin amulets, pottery, terracotta trays, and a bronze chandelier, earrings, bells and cymbals.